Blueprint Ventures

 Series A in 2004

-Platform Solutions, Inc. develops Open Mainframe computers compatible with a set of datacenter environments and operating systems.
-It offers Open Mainframe servers, Open Systems servers, and NEC D-Series storage arrays.
-The company's System64 product line consolidates z/OS, Windows, and Linux operating system in one secure and reliable operating environment based on Intel Itanium 2 processor technology.
-Platform Solutions has a strategic partnership with T3 Technologies.
-The company was founded in 1999 and is based in Sunnyvale, California.
-As of June 30, 2008, Platform Solutions, Inc. operates as a subsidiary of International Business Machines Corp.
+Platform Solutions, Inc. specializes in open systems computing solutions for mainframe environments.
+Established in 1999 and headquartered in Sunnyvale, California, the company develops Open Mainframe computers that are compatible with various datacenter settings and operating systems.
+Its product offerings include Open Mainframe servers, Open Systems servers, and NEC D-Series storage arrays.
+Notably, the System64 product line integrates z/OS, Windows, and Linux operating systems within a single secure environment, utilizing Intel Itanium 2 processor technology.
+Platform Solutions operates as a subsidiary of International Business Machines Corp. and has formed a strategic partnership with T3 Technologies to enhance its service offerings.

 KeyEye Communications